HanruV/HANVOR614_PTO2403_Group-B_Hanru-Vorster_DJS03/writtenReport.md

 - added the attributes it will work with
 - added the html template in render()
 - exported the web component

+### Importing to ui.js to update functions that use the new component

+- fed as argument in renderbooks for the create element (getting null back in disay)